compilers-course-materials/inlab1/README.md

 - We can use a C program as the wrapper around our code, which makes it somewhat more cross-platform than it would be otherwise
-- We can defer some details to our C wrapper that we want to skip or defer until later
+- We can defer some details to our C wrapper that we want to skip or leave until later

 So, our wrapper will be a C program with a traditional main that calls a